-The Workshop noted that continuation on work on the PA would have financial impacts.
-While some funding requirements will be needed for intersessional or specific meetings that the Scientific Council may call, significant financial commitments may also be needed for research and further developments of the PA for NAFO fisheries.
+Scientific Council noted that continuation on work on the PA would have financial impacts.
+While some funding requirements will be needed for intersessional or specific meetings that the Scientific Council may call, significant financial commitments may also be needed for research (additional scientific surveys in the NAFO Area) and further developments of the PA for NAFO fisheries.